CURUFC Data Protection Statement

 When CURUFC shares your data with others (our partners)

-We share the above categories of data with the University and sometimes the Colleges.
-We work closely with the University to provide our shared alumni and supporters with a coordinated approach.
+We work closely with the University and the Colleges to provide our shared alumni and supporters with a coordinated approach.
 Any transmission of data to or from the University and/or the Colleges is managed through agreed processes which comply with relevant data protection legislation.
 The University and all of the Colleges have their own data protection statement and procedures.

-We share the above categories of data with Cambridge in America (CAm), which advances the mission of the University of Cambridge, its clubs & societies and its thirty-one member Colleges by providing expertise in fundraising and alumni relations and by growing the base of support for Collegiate Cambridge among alumni and friends in North America.
+We sporadically share data with Cambridge in America (CAm), which advances the mission of the University of Cambridge, its clubs & societies and its thirty-one member Colleges by providing expertise in fundraising and alumni relations and by growing the base of support for Collegiate Cambridge among alumni and friends in North America.
 Data sharing with CAm is managed through agreed processes which comply with relevant data protection legislation.

-Additionally, we share data on a considered and confidential basis, where appropriate, with:
+Additionally, we share limited data on a considered and confidential basis, where appropriate, with:

 - affiliated organisations and individuals which support and provide services to alumni and supporters, such as: